 First and foremost, let’s all take a deep breath in, and a nice, long exhale.
 These are scary times.
 We are facing unprecedented challenges.
 I walked out to the pasture today and stood amongst the cows and sheep.
 I matched my breath to theirs, and I found myself relaxing.
 I felt my heart fill.
 Thank goodness the animals have role-modeled resilience, courage, and hope for us.
 No matter how chaotic things seem to get, they remain connected to a deep, universal well of love and serenity.
 They have taught us that when we stop and breathe, quiet our minds, and listen inside ourselves, we connect to the heartbeat of the earth herself.
 Her wisdom becomes our wisdom, and her peace becomes our peace.

 You are so very important to us!
 And of course so are our beloved animals, visitors, volunteers, and team members.
 By now you have heard about the news surrounding the Coronavirus (COVID-19) and the subsequent cancellations and postponements of events around the country and the world.
 We all know that the most effective way to stay healthy is to practice good personal hygiene and to avoid crowds.
 We attract visitors from all over and everyone’s safety is of utmost importance.
-In order to protect everyone, we have decided to follow these recommendations and cancel or postpone our events scheduled through July.
+In order to protect everyone, we have decided to follow these recommendations and cancel all 2020 in-person events.
 This includes tours, private visits, school programs, and events at the sanctuary.
 While this is not ideal as these events are a source of income for the animals, we feel as though it is in everyone’s best interest.

 If you have any questions about these changes, please contact us at email@example.com or call us at 570-763-2908.
 Please stay up to date with us through the Moosletter, our Facebook and Instagram pages, and here on our website.